Are you looking for an auto attendant phone system that’ll keep your team and your customers connected?

 How much does it cost?

-Pricing for Google Voice for business (i.e., with an auto-attendant) starts at $20/user per month.
+Pricing for Google Voice for business (i.e., with an auto-attendant) starts at $20 per user per month.

-Grasshopper offers a simplified auto attendant where you can set up main greeting and then easily route calls to department or employee extensions.
+Grasshopper offers a simplified auto attendant where you can set up a main greeting and quickly route calls to a department or employee extension.

 One of the best features you can get from Grasshopper is that you don’t need to spend much time learning the ins and outs of the system.
-The platform itself is very intuitive and you can get things up and running immediately.
+The platform is intuitive, and you can immediately get things up and running.

 See what customers are saying on Trustpilot, Capterra, and G2.